havlep/Hololens4Labs/README.md

   4. Copy either of the connection strings available into your clipboard

 #### Configuring the project to use your storage resource
+The azure respository resource can be either configured directly in Unity or using the AzureServicesEndpointsConfig.json file.
+(The second approach is recommended for development purposes).

+##### A) Unity Configuration
 Inside of your the unity project that you imported do the following:
   1. Inside of the Unity project browser select 'Assets'->'Scenes'->'MainScene'
      * The scene should load and open up inside of the heirarchy window